stevemckinney/bento-grid/readme.md

-# Bento grid with CSS grid, @container queries and tailwind
+# Bento grid with CSS grid and tailwind
 The repository for the titled post.
 It’s a very basic setup.

 ## Setup